This is our step-by-step guide on how to dehydrate macaroni. Dehydrating macaroni is real easy to do and a great first dehydrator project.

 Step 4.
 When is the Dehydrated Macaroni Done

-After 18 to 24 hours, the macaroni pasta should be fully dehydrated.
-If not, let it go another 4 to 6 hours and check again.
+After 8 to 12 hours, the macaroni pasta should be fully dehydrated.
+If not, let it go another hour or so and check it again.

 Drying times will vary depending on your dehydrator.
 Refer to your dehydrator owner’s manual for recommended temperatures and times for dehydrating specific foods.
 Remember to use drying times as a guide.